Announcement Type: New.

 Catalog of Federal Domestic Assistance (CFDA) Number: 10.608.

-All applications must be received by 5 p.m.
-Eastern Standard Time, October 26, 2011.
+Dates: All applications must be received by 5 p.m.
+Eastern Standard Time, June 10, 2011.
 Applications received after this date will not be considered.

-A. Authority: The McGovern-Dole program is authorized by the Farm Security and Rural Investment Act of 2002, as amended.
+A. Authority: The MFFAPP uses the authority of the McGovern-Dole Program, which is authorized by the Farm Security and Rural Investment Act of 2002, as amended.

 B. Type of Award: All awards will be made in the form of competitive grants.